openhab/openhab-docs/installation/openhabian.md

 -   Save, unmount/eject, remove and insert into the RPi and boot it
 -   Continue with the instructions for your hardware

-Mind the comments of a configuration parameter.
-Browse the next documentation section for further explanations.
+Mind the comments for each configuration parameter.
+Browse the next documentation section for more explanations.

 #### Administration user
-Raspi OS images include a Linux user (`pi`) that you can use for openHAB administration. openHABian renames the user to what you specify in the `username` parameter and assigns the `userpw` password first, then it proceeds and makes various settings that are either useful (such as some aliases) or required to run openHAB.
+Raspberry Pi OS images include a Linux user (`pi`) that you can use for openHAB administration. openHABian renames the user to what you specify in the `username` parameter and assigns the `userpw` password first, then it proceeds and makes various settings that are either useful (such as some aliases) or required to run openHAB.
 You can also make use of this if you don't use the image but unattended installation on non-RPi hardware, openHABian will then _create_ that user for you if it does not yet exist.

 #### admin key
 Make the `adminkeyurl` point to an URL to contain a public SSH key.
-This will be included with your administration user's `.ssh/authorized_keys` and the openHAB Karaf console so the admin user (yourself, usually) can login after installation.
+This will be included with your administration user's `.ssh/authorized_keys` and the openHAB console so the admin user (yourself, usually) can login after installation.

-#### WiFi based Setup Notes
+#### WiFi based setup notes
 If you own a RPi3, RPi3+, RPi4, a RPi0W or any other model with a compatible WiFi dongle you can set up and use openHABian via WiFi only.
 For the WiFi based setup to work, you'll need to make your SSID and password known to the system before the first boot.
-So in addition to the setup instructions given above, uncomment and complete the lines reading `wifi_ssid="My WiFi SSID"` and `wifi_psk="password123"` in `openhabian.conf`.
+So in addition to the setup instructions given above, uncomment and complete the lines reading `wifi_ssid=""` and `wifi_psk=""` in `openhabian.conf`.

 #### WiFi Hotspot
 Whenever the WiFi interface wlan0 exists but does not have connectivity, openHABian will launch a **Hotspot**.